 To make the ultimate trip to Shanghai, it's really important to find a good place to stay that is close all the attractions that you are planning to see.
 Luckily Shanghai has an easy to use metro with stops at mostly everywhere you'll want to go, but even then I'd rather be 1 metro stop away from all the sights rather than a longer commute.

 If you've been looking into Shanghai, you may know there are 16 districts within the city.
-Yes, I said SIXTEEN.
-How in the world are you suppose to know where to stay when it's divided up that much?
-Luckily for you, I know ALL the good Airbnbs and hostels to stay at and which districts are the best.
+Yep.
+Sixteen.
+How in the world are you suppose to know where to stay when the sprawling city is so big?

 What part of Shanghai is the best to stay in?